redox-os/website/content/donate.en.md

 - [Liberapay](https://liberapay.com/redox_os)
 - [Paypal](https://www.paypal.me/redoxos)
 - Jeremy no longer accepts Bitcoin or Ethereum donations.
-Do not send anything to the previously listed addresses, as it will not be received.
+Do not donate to the wallet addresses that were listed on the website in the past, as the donation will not be received.

 The following patrons have donated $4 or more to Jeremy to develop Redox OS:
 {{% partial "donors/jackpot51.html" %}}